BobBuildTool/basement/README.md

 # How to build

-Actually there isn't anything to build directly in this repository.
+Actually there isn't much to build directly in this repository.
 Head over to one of the examples to see how this repository is used:

  * [Embedded systems](https://github.com/BobBuildTool/bob-example-embedded)
  * [Linux containers](https://github.com/BobBuildTool/bob-example-containers)

+In `tests/linux` there are a couple of recipes that build small test packages which use the `basement` layer.
+They act as smoke tests for this project.

 # How to use